 Residents recognized for improving their communities Project We Care recognized 140 local residents who donate their time and efforts to better the community during its annual volunteer recognition ceremony at

 Acts set the stage ablaze Sunday at the second– and final – 2013 Gospel Fest concert at the Dixie Classic Fair.
-Here’s a look at some of the foot-stomping talent.

 The Winston-Salem State University Class of 1963 helped to shape the Civil Rights Movement and make inroads for those who